-At the end of 2014, 2015 and 2016, the current portion of long-term loan were Baht 34.20 million, 3.76 million and 0.12 million, respectively.
-This long-term loan was utilized for investment in 2 projects; water supply investment project and wastewater treatment system investment project.
-In 2015, the repayment of long-term loan for water supply investment project was completely made as per the agreement whereas there was only the remaining of Baht 3.76 million, for the wastewater treatment system investment project, of which Baht 0.12 million was the current portion of long-term loan repayment and completely repaid in the 1st quarter of 2016 and the remaining one was not engaged with the debt service coverage ratio (DSCR).
+At the end of 2017, 2016 and 2015, the current portion of long-term liabilities were Baht 0.00 million, 0.12 million and 3.76 million, respectively.
+These were utilized for 2 investment projects; water supply investment project and wastewater treatment system investment project.
+In 2015, the repayment of long-term liabilities for water supply investment project was completely made as per the agreement whereas there was only the remaining of Baht 3.76 million, for the wastewater treatment system investment project, of which Baht 0.12 million in 2016 was the long-term one with 1-year repayment and later completely repaid in the 1st quarter of 2017.
+There was no condition of debt service coverage ratio (DSCR).